V-Sekai/manuals/decisions/20230508-novel-3d-views.md

 4. **Apply zero123's 3D reconstruction algorithm**:
    - Load the pre-trained zero123's 3D reconstruction model.
-   - Pass the prepared segmented garment data through the model to generate novel 3d views of the garment.
+   - Pass the prepared segmented garment image through the model to generate novel 3d views of the garment.

 5. **Generate novel 3D views of the garment**:
    - Rotate the 3D camera at intervals of 20 degrees around the garment to capture multiple 3D views.

 6. **Manually model the garment using views**:
-   - Use a 3d design tool like Blender.
+   - Use a 3d design tool like Blender to create a mesh.

 ## Positive Consequences